xenoswift/MatterOverdrive/README.md

 2. Setup workspcae.
   - gradlew setupDecompWorkspace
   - gradlew idea (or eclipse if you like i suppose)
-  - pray
+  - Pray.
 Should be good to go.
 3. ???
-4. Make a separate branch entirely before you modify things to contribute, that way you submit a PR and I can fold in your branch instead of trying to mesh your changes with my autism.
+4. Submit a PR?
+I guess?
+Try not to break everything?

 ## IMC
 See the example on [IMC](https://github.com/simeonradivoev/MatterOverdrive/blob/master/src/main/java/matteroverdrive/api/IMC.java) or you can see the [IMC handler](https://github.com/simeonradivoev/MatterOverdrive/blob/master/src/main/java/matteroverdrive/imc/MOIMCHandler.java).